 The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from Ana Jovičić, Sector Coordinator for the Development of the Digital Society.
+This factsheet received valuable contribution from Ms. Ana Jovičić, Central State Office for Development of Digital Society.